 Redbubble pays through PayPal or direct deposit to a US, UK, or Australian bank account, and pays artists that have earned the previous month on the 15th of the current month.
 Choose the currency you would like to be paid in wisely, because you cannot change this later.

 You can edit your payment information by going to your profile and clicking Edit Payment Details.
-Through the dashboard you can also change your product pricing, which will affect the amount of royalties you receive.
+Through the dashboard, you can also change your product pricing, which will affect the number of royalties you receive.
 The pricing on individual works can be changed by editing them.